-Swedish government funded aid organisation, We Effect, is today announcing a new 5-year programme in Cambodia.
+We Effect is today announcing a new 5-year programme in Cambodia.
 It will empower 40 000 farmers to fight poverty – with a focus on gender equality.

 – It is impossible to end poverty, without gender equality.
 Promoting equal rights to own land, earn money and be in leadership positions can be a big economic drive for Cambodia, says Jennifer Vidmo, regional director for We Effect in Asia.

 Gender inequality is a global cause and effect of hunger and poverty: it is estimated that 60 percent of all chronically hungry people are women and girls.
 If women in rural areas had the same access to farm land as men, an estimated 100-150 million people would not go to bed hungry anymore, according to FAO.